Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 4. Taipei Zoo during Chinese New Year

-Taipei Zoo is open every day of the year except for Chinese New Year Eve (January 24, 2020).
+Taipei Zoo is usually open every day of the year except for Chinese New Year Eve.
 Moreover, since most local families are out of town, it should be less crowded than usual.
 The Taipei Zoo is included on the Taipei Unlimited Fun Pass.

 5. Maokong Gondola during Chinese New Year

-Beside the Taipei Zoo, Maokong Gondola is usually closed on New Year’s Eve and runs regular, or close to regular hours on all the other days.
+Right beside the Taipei Zoo, the Maokong Gondola is usually closed on New Year’s Eve and runs regular, or close to regular hours on all the other days.
 Don’t forget to that Maokong Gondola is closed every Monday and sometimes randomly closes during poor weather.

 6. National Palace Museum during Chinese New Year